EU updates - June 2026

 Our public affairs engagement

 We work with national and EU policymakers to monitor and influence policies affecting our members and the profession.
-This includes submitting position papers, sharing professional insights and expertise, participating in events and expert group meetings, and actively contributing as members of Accountancy Europe, the European Federation of Accountants and Auditors, and SMEUnited.
+This includes submitting position papers, sharing professional insights and expertise, participating in events and expert group meetings, and actively contributing as members of Accountancy Europe, the European Federation of Accountants and Auditors (EFAA), SMEunited and Early Warning Europe Network (EWEN).

 Highlight of the month